 You'll be able to do the programming assignments on any modern Linux machine.
-Consult the course web page for how to get an account on the TLAB machines.
+Consult the course web page for how to get an account on the Tlab and/or Wilkinson Lab machines.
+The Wilkinson Lab has recently been renovated and is now quite a nice place for groups to gather to work.
 We will also arrange, in class, for student accounts on a special machine.
+We will test your programming assignments on that special machine.